-Dr. Robyn Rose, USDA-APHIS-PPQ, 4700 River Road, Unit 150, Room 5A-04.6, Riverdale, MD 20737
+Dr. Robert Baca, USDA-APHIS-PPQ, 4700 River Road, Unit 150, Room 5A-04b, Riverdale, MD 20737 or via email to robert.m.baca@aphis.usda.gov

 Listed protection measures include buffer zones, observational monitoring, dye card monitoring, water monitoring, and run-off monitoring.
 If a protected species is located near cotton, the listed protection measures must be fully implemented.
 Note that many species are excluded from monitoring since it was determined that the Program will have no effect on the species.
 These species are listed on pages B1-9 with an "NE" (for "no effect") under the protection measures.